Back

 Three distinct software-driven business models are observed by McKinsey team :

-1. Traditional businesses are reorienting their operations around software and investing heavily in software to enhance their operational efficiency, customer experience, while many more companies are delivering value to consumers through software embedded in their products & services.
+1. Traditional businesses are reorienting their operations around software to enhance their operational efficiency, customer experience, while many more companies are delivering value to consumers through their products & services embedded with software.

 2. Companies in certain industries like manufacturing and banking & finance are building software business verticals to complement their existing product range – a new revenue stream is emerging.

-3. Some legacy and large businesses are converting their internal software solutions into marketable products, and thus exploring new revenue opportunities
+3. Some legacy and large businesses are converting their internal software solutions into marketable products, and exploring new revenue opportunities.

 The 7 Major Trends Transforming Software Testing and QA in 2025